Jiangtian Li

 About Me

 I am a postdoctoral fellow in the Department of Psychology at the University of Toronto Scarborough.
-My main interest is in the nature of semantic knowledge that humans use to understand language, specifically polysemy and lexical ambiguity.
-Currently, I am working on different aspects of ambiguous words with computational models.
-Currently, I am investigating various aspects of ambiguous words using computational models.
-Additionally, I am exploring issues in the philosophy of science and meta-science, focusing on the generalization from samples to populations.
+My main interest lies in the nature of semantic knowledge that humans use to understand language, with a particular focus on polysemy and lexical ambiguity.
+Currently, I am working on various aspects of ambiguous words using computational models.
+In addition, I am exploring issues in the philosophy of science and meta-science, particularly the problem of generalization from stimuli samples to populations.

 During my PhD in philosophy, I was initially trained as a philosopher of language and worked in formal semantics and pragmatics.
-However, I also began working in the field of psycholinguistics and computational linguistics during that time.
-This experience allowed me to explore semantics from various perspectives.
-Consequently, I aim to connect these different fields by using behavioral experiments and computational modeling to test different theories of semantics and pragmatics in philosophy, and integrate experimental and computational findings into more philosophical work.
-My long-term goal is to use my interdisciplinary background to scientifically understand the nature of language and cognition, with the help of contemporary philosophical theorizing, and to promote interdisciplinary cooperation between different fields of language study.
+Over time, I also became involved in psycholinguistics and computational linguistics.
+This interdisciplinary experience enabled me to explore semantics from multiple perspectives.
+As a result, I aim to bridge these fields by using behavioral experiments and computational modeling to test different theories of semantics and pragmatics in philosophy, while also integrating experimental and computational findings into more philosophically informed work.
+My long-term goal is to leverage my interdisciplinary background to advance a scientific understanding of language and cognition, supported by contemporary philosophical theorizing, and to foster interdisciplinary collaboration across different areas of language research.

 Areas of specialization: Semantics and Pragmatics in Philosophy of Language, Psycholinguistics, Computational Linguistics